EthanWolf714/CharacterGenerator/README.md

-Random DND Character Generator
+ DND Character Generator
-Description: This program was made to add some fun to your DND campaign by creating random race/class combinations as well as random stat distribution spicing up your character backround potential.
+Description: web apge is meant to be a character generator for your dnd campaign, either needing characters for npcs or need a character to play this application will allow to create an in depth character within a reasonable time, be because writting characters can take awhile to make.